yaqwsx/KiKit/doc/faq.md

 If you don't want to put mouse bites inside your board, just specify zero or negative offset.

+## I get error `ModuleNotFoundError: No module named 'pcbnew'`

+See the following question

 ## I want to use KiKit on Windows and I get various errors

 Unfortunately, KiCAD includes it's own version of Python interpreter on Windows.